Horacio Cartes: Designation as "significantly corrupt" by the U.S.

 On 26 January 2023, the United States announced further sanctions against Cartes, prohibiting him to do business with U.S. companies or have access to U.S. banks under the Magnitsky Act sanctions program.
-Four Cartes companies operating in the United States are also blocked from accessing the country's financial system: Tabacos USA, Bebidas USA, Dominicana Acquisition and Frigorífico Chajha.
+Four Cartes companies operating in the United States are also blocked from accessing the country's financial system under the Specially Designated Nationals and Blocked Persons List (SDN List) managed by the Office of Foreign Assets Control (OFAC): Tabacos USA, Bebidas USA, Dominicana Acquisition and Frigorífico Chajha.
+On 31 March, it was announced that Tabacalera del Este S.A.
+(Tabesa), another Cartes company (of which Tabacos USA was its U.S. branch) was also added to the SDN List.

+On 24 March 2023.
+Cartes announced that, as a result of the sanctions, he was leaving the Grupo Cartes conglomerate, citing that many jobs were in risk and hoped that his separation to the group wouldn't "risk" the well-being of the Grupo Cartes's workers's families.
+Grupo Cartes later announced that Cartes's sister Sarah was also leaving the conglomerate and that the brand itself would be discontinued.

+In October 2025, the US State Department announced the lifting of sanctions on Cartes, saying that the sanctions were no longer in the interests of the United States.
+Cartes thanked President Trump, while current President Santiago Peña, an ally of Cartes, also extended his gratitude to the US government.
+It is still unclear if the travel ban was included in the decision.

 Controversial statements

 Leading to the 2013 presidential election, Cartes made controversial statements on the LGBT community, comparing it to "monkeys".
 He also said he would "shoot myself in the bollocks" if he were to discover a son who wanted to marry another man.

 On 10 August 2018, when asked by a journalist about his response to a series of citizen protests on Yacyretá Dam deals and congressmen with pending criminal cases, Cartes responded "rubber bullets".
 Cartes later apologized for the remark, stating, "I want to express my apologies to the young people for the published expressions.
 I always encouraged them to express themselves and my goal is the peace of all Paraguayans".